-All NIRSC equipment and frequency requests shall be processed using the Resource Ordering and Status System (ROSS).
+All NIRSC equipment and frequency requests shall be processed using the Interagency Resource Ordering Capability (IROC) system.
 Equipment will not be shipped without having a resource order request.
 All frequencies will not be issued or assigned without having a resource order request started or in the system.
 NIRSC equipment and frequencies will be requested by the incident and the request sent to NIRSC via the local ordering process.
-All radio communications equipment orders must contain a valid street address and contact name for delivery of equipment.
+All radio communications equipment orders must contain a valid financial code with override, a valid street address and contact name for delivery of equipment.
 All equipment orders need to provide a realistic date/time needed.
 If equipment is being ordered from NIRSC, please allow a minimum of 12 hours for delivery.
 If equipment is being filled from pre-position please allow a minimum of 8 hours for delivery.
 Please contact the CDO before placing any requests for frequencies or equipment.

-Equipment ordering process consists of the following: Incident--->Dispatch Center--->GACC--->NICC--->NIRSC--->GBK (Shipping)
+Equipment ordering process consists of the following: Incident--->Dispatch Center/Expanded (IROC)--->GACC--->NICC--->NIRSC--->GBK (Shipping)

-FM Frequency ordering process consists of the following:
+FM Frequency ordering process consists of the following: Incident--->Dispatch Center/Expanded (IROC)--->GACC--->NIRSC

-Incident--->Dispatch Center--->GACC--->NIRSC